MicrosoftDocs/data-api-builder-docs/data-api-builder/authorization.md

 ##### Example

-The following Data API builder runtime configuration demonstrates explicitly configuring the system role `anonymous` to have *read* access to the Book entity:
+The following Data API builder runtime configuration demonstrates explicitly configuring the system role `anonymous` to include *read* access to the Book entity:

 ```json
 "Book": {